aproxis/VideoCutter/memory-bank/progress.md

    - Inconsistent error handling across scripts
    - Limited inline documentation
    - Duplicate code in some processing functions
+   - Assumption that the last file in `media_file_paths` is always the outro video, which could lead to issues if the input list convention changes.

 5. **Subtitle System**
    - Limited to single subtitle track